Who is the Data Protection Officer?

 Under Article 37, the Data Protection Officer is an individual who ensures that the data is being collected, processed, and stored as per the GDPR requirements.
 The DPO is a data protection expert who performs his/her duties with complete independence.

 To improve data protection for EU citizens, the European Union has made it mandatory for all organizations to appoint a Data Protection Officer that collect, process and store large amounts of data on “data subjects”.
 The “data subjects” can be employees of the organization, outside individuals, or both.

 The main role of the Data Protection Officer is to ensure compliance within the organization.
 Other responsibilities of the DPO include but are not limited to:

-- assigning responsibilities and training staff involved in data processing
+• assigning responsibilities and training staff involved in the data processing

-- monitoring, analyzing and evaluating performance with a view to improve data protection
+• monitoring, analyzing, and evaluating performance with a view to improving data protection

 How is DPO different from other data officers?

 Many organizations have chief data officers like the CIO and CISO who ensure that data is protected.
 The difference between the DPO and other such roles is that the DPO is much more independent in his/her work.
 The GDPR very clearly states in Article 39 that the DPO is there to ensure that data is being processed as per the rules of the data protection authority – the DPO cannot be asked to do anything other than that.
 He may be an employee of the organization but he works with the highest level of management.

 When appointing a DPO, the organization must keep in mind his/her understanding of the organization’s operations and infrastructure along with his/her qualifications.
 GDPR states that the DPO must have expert knowledge of data protection laws and practices.
 He/she should also be able to ensure compliance and also report non-compliance to the authorities.
 The appointed DPO can be an existing employee of the organization or one hired externally.